marein/symfony-standard-headers-csrf-bundle/README.md

         - 'http://my-other-domain.com'
         - 'https://my-other-domain.com'

-    # Allowed origins are also compared to the referer header if there is no origin header.
+    # Allowed origins are also compared to the referer header if there's no origin header.
     #
     # Type: bool
     # Default: true
     fallback_to_referer: true

-    # Allows 'null' as the origin value.
+    # Allows "null" as the origin value.
 This covers some edge cases described by OWASP.
     #
     # Type: bool
     # Default: false